 3. Right to Buy

 Right to Buy is a scheme that allows council house tenants to buy the houses they’re living in at a discount.
 The scheme’s peak years occurred in the 1980s, and it is no longer available in Wales or Scotland.
-It is still available to buyers in England and Northern Ireland, albeit under very limited circumstances.
+It is still available to buyers in England and Northern Ireland, albeit under very limited circumstances, and further restrictions are on their way[1].

 The positives associated with Right to Buy mainly concern the wider societal impact.
 The scheme allowed many people on lower incomes to get on the housing ladder.
-And with how prices have risen over the decades, it elevated many families’ financial standing.
+With how prices have risen over the decades, it elevated many families’ financial standing.

 But, as social housing was bought up, we saw the construction of new affordable homes lag.
 A lack of supply contributed to skyrocketing prices.
 Many would-be buyers have been priced out of the market, creating many of the property wealth inequality problems we’re struggling against today.